Hero-Solutions/cantaloupe_delegate/README.md

   # All cookies from the initial request will be passed along to this URL.
   # If the URL returns a 200 response code, all is OK, serve the image.
   # If it returns a 302 response code, the user needs to authenticate first.
-  # Any other response codes than 200 or 302 will result in the user not being allowed to access to the image.
+  # Any other response codes than 200 or 302 will result in the user not being granted access.
   authcheck_url: 'https://imagehub.kmska.local/authcheck'

   # URL where to redirect the user if they are not yet authenticated.